giantslayer21/lubuntu_brightness_fix/README.md

-# FIX THE BRIGHTNESS iSSUE ON LUBUNTU (OR ANY LINUX DISTRO)
+# FIX THE BRIGHTNESS ISSUE ON LUBUNTU (OR ANY LINUX DISTRO)
 A bash script to fix the brightness issue in Lubuntu on Intel laptops.
 (This should probably work on any linux distro, given that it is an intel machine.)

 ## Backstory: